GalloDaSballo/python-titles-regex/README.md

-Just pass the Markdown into this and run it
-Change the separator if need be
+# Python Regex

+Scrapes Markdown titles

+## Usage

+Paste the MD into `data`

+Run the script

+Change the number of `#` in the script based on which title you want to scrape